India–European Union relations: India-EU Cooperation on Data Protection and Regulation

 In the 15th India-EU Summit, both sides highlighted on driving a ‘human-centric’ digital transformation.
 The Roadmap 2025 document for the first time reflected the need to build effective cooperation on data protection and regulation.
 The differences in regulatory frameworks for data protection in India and the EU surfaced during the trade negotiations wherein the EU refused to accord India with ‘data secure’ status.

 India and the EU have committed to work together in developing new standards and approaches for international ICT standardization since 2015.
 During the 15th India-EU Summit, both sides agreed for greater convergence of the regulatory frameworks through data adequacy decision for the facilitation of cross-border data flow as well as engaging in dialogue regarding safe and ethical usage of AI and 5G.

 Galileo

 India has contributed towards the EU's satellite navigation system.

 Trade and Technology Council

 In April 2022, the EU and India agreed to set up a Trade and Technology Council (TTC) to step up on cooperation.
+It has been established as a coordination platform to address key trade, trusted technology and security challenges.
+On 16 May 2023, the European Union and India held their first ministerial meeting of the TTC in Brussels.
+Ministerial meetings of the TTC will take place at least once a year, with the venue alternating between the EU and India.
+The next ministerial meeting is scheduled for early 2024 in India.